Skip to main content

 This base SQL cell should not be added to your app, as that would expose all data to all your embed users.

 Then, create a dataframe SQL cell that queries the output of your first SQL cell, and filters the data using the hex_user_attributes variable in a where clause.
+By setting the data source to Dataframes, you are running this new SQL query against the cached output of your first SQL cell, rather than running as a CTE directly against your warehouse.

 Filter base data using hex_user_attributes